datacommonsorg/docsite/about/contributing_datasets.md

 The dataset contains various statistics about COVID-19 testing results, including numbers of patients hospitalized, patients in the ICU, patients on ventilators, and patient outcomes.

-The end goal of this example is to represent each data point as a `StatVarObservation` like this:
+The end goal of this example is to represent each data point as a `StatVarObservation` akin to this:

 ```
 Node: Count_MedicalTest_COVID_19_Pending_geoId/04_2020-03-04